Item 13: Use operators to increase readability

 We can also add duration to time.

-You can compare them with using explicit methods:
+You can compare them by using explicit methods:

 I hope that the value of using operators here is clear.